conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * Everyone who toed the start line - We were all in this together.
 Whether you finished or not, your energy helped drive me far beyond anything I have ever done before.

-* The landowners - KWU can't happen without you.
+* NPWS and the landowners - KWU can't happen without you.
 You are creating a long-lasting legacy in Ireland.

 * Gav Judge - For mentioning how special running at night can be.
 A perfectly clear sky over Foilmore made the moon look touchable.
 And the stars over Caherdaniel were one of the highlights of the race.
 I also day-hallucinated which was hilarious.
 That wonderful art installation of carved stone ducks were in fact just random rocks.

 * The three sets of people who were sure I was wrong to follow the Yellow Person signs that they were standing beside ;-)

+* The people of Kerry! - Thanks for hosting us.

 ## What does it look like out there?
 To get you in the mood here are some great videos about the [Kerry Way Ultra](http://www.kerrywayultra.com/).